Uncover the Truth Behind Meth Detox Timelines

 Aftercare, also known as extended care, is a set of ongoing therapies aimed at helping you stay sober for life after completing meth detox.
 Aftercare lowers your risk of relapse and teaches you skills that help you thrive and bounce back after overcoming meth addiction.
 Addiction experts recommend that addiction recovery programs last a minimum of 90 days, or as long as needed until patients feel confident and ready to re-enter society as sober individuals.

 Aftercare is an essential part of addiction recovery for former meth users since meth withdrawal symptoms can last for up to several months after detox.
-Continued therapy provides meth patients with the guidance, support, and encouragement they need to stay sober while facing ongoing symptoms such as depression, anxiety, and agitation.
-When choosing a meth detox center, ask whether the facility provides aftercare and extended care programs, or about programs you can join after going through detox.
+Continued therapy provides the guidance, support, and encouragement individuals need to stay sober while facing ongoing symptoms such as depression, anxiety, and agitation.
+When choosing a meth detox center, ask whether the facility provides aftercare and extended care programs or programs you can join after going through detox.

 Cost of Meth Detox

-If you’re unable to pay for meth detox on behalf of low income or financial hardship, find out whether you can receive a free drug detox from your health insurer, or qualify for other benefits.
+If you’re unable to pay for meth detox due to low income or financial hardship, find out whether you can receive a free drug detox from your health insurer, or if you qualify for other benefits.
 All health insurance plans purchased at HealthCare.gov cover the cost of meth detox, as well as plans with Medicare and Medicaid.
-Free detox treatment may also be available on behalf of federal and state funding if you live in a state that suffers high rates of drug addiction and overdose deaths.
+Free detox treatment may also be available through federal and state funding if you live in a state that suffers high rates of drug addiction and overdose deaths.

-Use our detox center directory to explore local treatment options by city and state, or call our helpline at 800-996-6135(Who Answers?) to get help today.
+- Use our detox center directory to explore local treatment options by city and state